 In addition to these major policy concerns, recent presidential Executive Orders, such as the repeal of Affordable Care Act, continue to threaten the District's financial stability.
 The implications to the District are astronomical —from a low of $563 million to an estimated $5.7 billion—should DC have to cover costs currently covered by the federal government.

-asking Mayor Bowser to veto this flawed and unnecessarily expensive bill.
+Read the letter asking Mayor Bowser to veto this flawed and unnecessarily expensive bill.